1lordduck/Webpangero/readme.md

 ```

 The scanner will then perform the scan and return results based on the information found (such as vulnerabilities)

-## Contributing

-I welcome contributions to WebPangero.
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature-name`).
-6. Open a pull request.

 ## License